adscorp100/mdhomecarebuild/src/content/services/specialist-disability-accommodation.md

 - Durable and resilient construction
 - Smart home technology integration

-###
+### NDIS SDA Funding

-NDIS SDA FundingSDA funding is provided as part of an NDIS participant's plan when they have extreme functional impairment or very high support needs requiring a specialized housing solution in {suburb}.
+SDA funding is provided as part of an NDIS participant's plan when they have extreme functional impairment or very high support needs requiring a specialized housing solution in {suburb}.
 We can help you understand:

 - SDA eligibility requirements
 - How to apply for SDA funding